Best early soundbar deals for Amazon Prime Day 2023

 Amazon Prime Day is almost upon us, and as usual, we’ll see plenty of soundbar deals, including models from Bose, Denon, JBL, Polk Audio, Samsung, Sony, Vizio, Yamaha and more.

-We’re still a few days from the official start time of Prime Day 2023, but we’ve already spotted some plum soundbar deals from the likes of Denon, JBL, LG, Polk Audio, and Samsung, and we’re expecting even more in the days ahead.
+We’re just a day away from the official start time of Prime Day 2023, but we’ve already spotted some plum soundbar deals from the likes of JBL, LG, Polk Audio, Roku, and Samsung, and we’re expecting even more in the days ahead.
 Make sure to check back soon.

 Best Amazon Prime Day 2023 JBL soundbar deals